bcdannyboy/webdeface/README.md

 **Enterprise-Grade AI-Powered Web Defacement Detection and Monitoring System**

-WebDeface Monitor is a production-ready, enterprise-grade web defacement detection system that combines advanced AI classification, intelligent orchestration, and Slack-based team collaboration to provide comprehensive website security monitoring.
+WebDeface Monitor is a web defacement detection system that combines advanced AI classification, intelligent orchestration, and Slack-based team collaboration to provide comprehensive website security monitoring.
 Built with Docker-first deployment and designed for high-availability production environments.

 ## 🚀 Overview & Features